HogeAerospaceInstitute/GS-Rotator/README.md

 - Notes: Some post processing needed to removed excess ABS from the under hang of the circular cutout.
 Fan cooling may have helped mitigate this, however fixing this blemish took roughly 5 minutes per part.

 ### Worm gear - Qty 2
-- Notes: N/A

 ### Homing pin - Qty 2
-- Notes: N/A

 ### Shaft Collar - Qty 2
-- Notes: N/A

 ### Shaft Washer - Qty 2
-- Notes: N/A

 ### Endstop Mount - Qty 2
-- Notes: N/A

 ### Encoder Gear - Qty 2
 - Notes: Some post processing needed to removed excess ABS from the under hang for the recess of the homing pin.
 Fan cooling may have helped mitigate this, but again, only about 5 minutes of trimming strands of ABS fixed the aesthetics of the print.

 ### Worm Mount - Qty 4
-- Notes: N/A

 ## Assembly Info